Let’s talk about the best Disney boy names.

 Let’s head to Monterey, where our favorite blue tang fish makes her way in 2016’s Finding Dory.
 She meets all sorts of sea creatures in captivity.
 There’s a whale shark named Destiny and a concussed beluga called Bailey.
 But much of the action involves a cranky, seven-tentacled octopus called Hank.
 It’s an unconventional source of inspiration for a baby name.
 And Hank was clearly trending upwards in use long before we traveled the ocean blue with our forgetful friend.
 But in 2014, just 448 boys received the name.
 By 2016, that number was 632.
 Formal name Henry also gained in use, so there might be even more Hanks.

 Like Jack, Peter doesn’t immediately bring to mind all things Disney.
 But Peter Pan has been a key part of the media empire, ever since Disney adapted JM Barrie’s enduring 1904 novel into a 1953 animated classic.
 We’ve been off to Neverland ever since.
 Peter is the boy who won’t grow up, but does mature – at least a little.
 Disney had also adapted the folk talk Peter and the Wolf as an animated short in 1946.
 It’s a classic name that feels boyish, but wears nicely on a grown man, too.
+With a live action remake titled Peter Pan and Wendy in the works, this name could get a big screen boost in the coming years.

 Ratatouille starred a Parisian rat who loved to cook.
 Improbable?
 It’s Disney.
 Actually Disney-Pixar.
 The movie debuted in 2007, and Remy doubled in use between 2006 and 2008.
 By 2009, it entered the US Top 1000.
 Our new love of surname name Remington helped push Remy into the spotlight; so did the X-Men universe.
 Remy LeBeau, aka Gambit, debuted on screen in 2009’s X-Men Origins: Wolverine.
 Rumors of a Gambit-centered movie starring Channing Tatum circled for years, but the movie never made it to production.
 Still, between the comic book character and the cuisine-obsessed murine, Remy has risen to a modern favorite.
 Plus, X-Men are now part of the Disney universe, so who knows?
 Like Jack and Peter, there may one day be multiple Remys represented in Disney boy names.
+One more reason to keep an eye on Remy: the rat will soon feature in an attraction at Disney World, based on a successful ride that first debuted in (of course!)
+Paris.

 When it comes to spectacular names, The Little Mermaid’s Horatio Thelonius Ignatius Crustaceus Sebastian takes the prize.
 The royal court composer to King Triton under the sea, he’s a constant companion and advisor to Ariel, the mermaid at the center of the action.
 The crab was part of the 1989 smash hit movie, the first of the Disney Renaissance.
 Sebastian sings the lead on “Under the Sea,” the film’s Academy Award-winning anthem.
 In 1988, Sebastian sat at a familiar, but chilly #455.
 By 1990, it ranked #320.
 Sebastian entered the US Top 100 in 2000, and has climbed steadily since, a long-neglected traditional embraced by parents for this generation.
+With a live action remake of the classic film expected shortly – and Daveed Diggs stepping into Sebastian’s claws – could this name climb even higher?

-The hero of all four Toy Story movies make this name effortlessly Disney.
+The hero of all four Toy Story movies makes this name effortlessly Disney.
 He’s all over the theme parks, too.
 But there’s a second Woody – actor Harrelson, part of the Star Wars universe as Beckett in the Han Solo prequel.
 The actor’s given name is Woodrow, and in many ways, that name could work today.
-But I think Woody belongs with the best Disney boy names.
+But just Woody belongs with the best Disney boy names.
 As casual as Jack or Hank, Woody feels like a folk hero.
 Before we met the sheriff, there was singer Woody Guthrie, among others.
 One drawback: controversial filmmaker Woody Allen might give some parents pause.
-But I think the average kid thinks of the Disney-Pixar character first and foremost – and, since the original Toy Story movie came out way back in 1995, that’s true for a new generation of parents, too.
+But the average kid thinks of the Disney-Pixar character first and foremost – and, since the original Toy Story movie came out way back in 1995, that’s true for a new generation of parents, too.